-1. Myth: Excess vitamin D will turn the human body into marble
+- Myth: Excess vitamin D will turn the human body into marble

 It is difficult to unlearn something.
-It is typically much easier to learn something totally new

-Doctors got burned by first telling patients to take supplement X then later having the patients stop taking supplement X
+Doctors got burned by first telling patients to take supplement X and then later having the patients stop taking supplement X

 Doctors are reluctant to endure yet another supplement reversal

-3. Risk being sued if exceed guidelines
+- Risk being sued if exceed guidelines

 Example: prescribe 6,000 IU of vitamin D during pregnancy instead of the 400 IU in most guidelines

-4. Experts do not (yet) agree
+- Experts do not agree on how much is needed

 (Raised to 600 IU in the US in 2010, most countries are still at 400 IU, and some are still at 200 IU)